Offerel/roundcube_pictures/README.md

 I used [Justified-Gallery](https://github.com/miromannino/Justified-Gallery) to show the thumbnails on the page in a way i personally like it and [GLightbox](https://biati-digital.github.io/glightbox/) to display the pictures.
 Videos are integrated via [Plyr](https://github.com/sampotts/plyr).
 Please see the license details on the page of this projects.

 # Contribution
-If you would like to support this WebApp, you have various options.
+If you would like to support this Plugin, you have various options.
 You can report bugs via the [Issue Tracker](https://codeberg.org/Offerel/Roundcube_Pictures/issues).
 This helps me to fix these bugs as quickly as possible.

-Another option is to help translate the app into other languages.
+Another option is to help translate the plugin into other languages.
 This is relatively easy to do via Weblate.
 The following languages are currently available:
 [![Status](https://translate.codeberg.org/widget/roundcube-pictures/multi-auto.svg)](https://translate.codeberg.org/engage/roundcube-pictures/)

 # Issues